June 2021 Retrospective & Income Report

 Embarrassingly, I still wander off sometimes trying to add CSS effects to my websites which add minimal value to the entire plan.
 I need to remind myself.

 Can I get help?
 Certainly, but I think I'm still in the early days.
-Adding any manpower help is premature and might actually be slowly me down.
+Adding any manpower help is premature and might actually slow me down.

 June 2021 Income Report